Snory/RobinOnTheWayBlog/content/blog/GamedevTvJam/index.md

 I had to test the idea of using sound as an indicator of the monster's location.
 To do this, I created 18 different sounds (originally intended to be 19, but I excluded playing anything when the player is on the same lilypad).
 I also added a setting to the code to accommodate this feature.
 So next session I can finally move to the closing the game loop.

+#### Session 13 - 1:00 ( 21:00 in total)

+Now, you can defeat those...
+I'm still unsure about their identity, darn it, but you can kill them if they are close enough.

+#### Session 14 - 0:15 ( 21:15 in total)

+And now they can kill you.